kyma-project/website/content/blog-posts/2021-04-22-release-notes-1.22/index.md

 - The Oathkeeper chart is updated to version 0.5.7, Oathkeeper version v0.38.9-beta.1.
 Find more details in the [Oathkeeper v0.38-9-beta.1 release notes](https://github.com/ory/oathkeeper/releases/tag/v0.38.9-beta.1)
 - Hydra-Maester and Oathkeeper-Maester charts are updated accordingly.

 The update also caused important changes in Hydra autoscaling (HPA) overrides.
 The ORY charts now provide a more recent and configurable set of overrides.
 Existing overrides defined in the `hpa.hydra` entry are replaced by a configuration defined in `hydra.deployment.autoscaling`.
-Take a look at [values.yaml](https://github.com/kyma-project/kyma/blob/release-1.22/resources/ory/charts/hydra/values.yaml) file for a default configuration.
+Take a look at the [values.yaml](https://github.com/kyma-project/kyma/blob/release-1.22/resources/ory/charts/hydra/values.yaml) file for a default configuration.

 ## Other